IgniteUI/igniteui-docfx/jp/components/grids_templates/editing.md

 ### Event cancelation
  - `RowEditEnter` - Neither Row nor Cell will enter edit mode.
   - `CellEditEnter` - Prevents entering cell edit.
-If [`rowEditable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#roweditable) enabled, row edit will be triggered, although cell edit will remain forbidden.
+If [`rowEditable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#roweditable) is enabled, row edit will be triggered, although cell edit will remain forbidden.
  - `CellEdit` - Allowed Cell/Row edit, hitting **Done** button or **Enter** won't commit the value or row transaction.
 Cell editing and Row editing won't be closed until **Cancel** button is clicked.
  - `RowEdit` - Committing cell is possible, but not the whole row.
 The row will stay in edit mode and the row transaction will be considered open.
 Hitting **Done** does not commit or close the row. **Cancel** button closes the editing process and the transaction without committing the changes.